WajahatMahmood/WajahatMahmood/README.md

 - 👋 Hi, I’m @WajahatMahmood
-- 👀 I’m interested in Computer Science and Photography
+- 👀 I’m interested in Computer Science and Photoshop.
+I also like to play video games and take photos in my free time.
-- 🌱 I’m currently learning HTML and Javascript
+- 🌱 I’m currently learning HTML and Javascript in my senior year at Thomas Edison High School.
-- 💞️ I’m looking to collaborate on web development
+- 💞️ I’m looking to collaborate on web development and other projects.
 - 📫 You can reach my at wajahatmahmood2004@gmail.com

 <!---